Some posts contain compensated links. Please read this disclaimer for more info.

 No, they were most certainly not fooling me.
-Just like any other animal, the dormouse hears, smells and sees much better than we do.
-Of course they don’t show up when there are people drinking and singing around a campfire.
+Like any other animal, the dormouse hears, smells, and sees much better than we do.
+Of course, they don’t show up when people are drinking and singing around a campfire.
 Fair enough.

 Besides, eating dormouse was my little revenge for all the nights they kept me from sleeping.
-A sweet and very tasteful revenge it was.
+An act of sweet and very tasteful revenge it was.